Borg 2.0 (preliminary information)

 Other changes

-create: added retries for input files (e.g. if there is a read error or file changed while reading)
+create: added retries for input files (e.g., if there is a read error or a file changes while reading)

-use less setup.py, use pip, build and make.py
+use setup.py less; use pip, build, and make.py

-using platformdirs python package to determine locations for configs and caches
+using the platformdirs Python package to determine locations for configs and caches

 make user/group/uid/gid optional in archived files

-make sure archive name/comment, stuff that get into JSON is pure valid utf-8 (no surrogate escapes)
+make sure archive name/comment and other data that get into JSON are valid UTF-8 (no surrogate escapes)

-new remote and progress logging (tunneled through RPC result channel)
+new remote and progress logging (tunneled through the RPC result channel)

-using msgpack spec 2.0 now, cleanly differentiating between text and binary bytes. the older msgpack spec attic and borg < 2.0 used did not have the binary type, so it was not pretty... also using the msgpack Timestamp data type instead of self-made bigint stuff.
+Using msgpack spec 2.0 now, cleanly differentiating between text and binary bytes.
+The older msgpack spec that Attic and Borg < 2.0 used did not have the binary type, so it was not pretty...
+Also using the msgpack Timestamp data type instead of self-made bigint stuff.

-archives: simpler, more symmetric handling of hardlinks ("hlid", all hardlinks have same chunks list, if any). the old way was just a big pain (e.g. for partial extracting), ugly and spread all over the code. the new way simplified the code a lot.
+Archives: simpler, more symmetric handling of hard links ("hlid", all hard links have the same chunks list, if any).
+The old way was just a big pain (e.g., for partial extracting), ugly, and spread all over the code.
+The new way simplified the code a lot.

-chunks have separate encrypted metadata (size, csize, ctype, clevel). this saves time for borg repo-compress/recreate when recompressing to same compressor, but other level. this also makes it possible to query size or csize without reading/transmitting/decompressing the chunk.
+Chunks have separate encrypted metadata (size, csize, ctype, clevel).
+This saves time for borg repo-compress/recreate when recompressing to the same compressor, but another level.
+This also makes it possible to query size or csize without reading/transmitting/decompressing the chunk.

 source code changes

-borg 1.x borg.archiver (and also the related tests) monster modules got split into packages of modules, now usually 1 module per borg cli command.
+Borg 1.x borg.archiver and borg.helpers (and also the related tests) monster modules got split into packages of modules.

 added infrastructure so we can use "mypy" for type checking